NMI 5100: Multi-Cultural Work Environments

 Please read this page thoroughly BEFORE registering

-You MUST notify Professor Mink and the ISSO if you change or drop the internship after registration.
+You MUST notify Professor Mink and International Services if you change or drop the internship after registration.
 The internship may not be extended beyond the summer, and you may not drop the course after completing the internship without invalidating your work authorization and jeopardizing your legal status in the US.

 Option 1 calls for you to compare the work environments in your internship firm and in some other organization where you have worked in another country.
 If you choose this option, you should identify and discuss a few of the most relevant issues (e.g., hierarchies, time management, teamwork, communication channels and styles, gender roles, measures of success, etc.).

 Option 2 is suitable for students who have prior work experience the same field or industry as the internship—but whose prior experience took place in a country different from the one where the internship took place.
 If you choose this option, you should focus on the work environments in the different settings and analyze how particular factors (e.g., legal/regulatory, demographic, technological, cultural, political, etc.) affect the industry in the two countries.

 Option 3 is suitable for students who may have found few national cultural differences in the country in which their internship took place and the country where they may have had prior work experience (e.g., the U.S. vs. Canada) but who still want to compare the significant contrasts in the work environments that they have experienced.
 If you choose this option, you should consider focusing on the corporate cultural differences that you have encountered: e.g., large firm vs. small; high-tech vs. banking, etc.

 The deadline to register for NMI 5100 is June 21st.
 Registration is Now Open

 Papers will be due Friday, September 13, 2019 by the end of day.